CocoaPods/blog.cocoapods.org/_posts/2015-03-16-CocoaPods.org-Take-Two.md

 ]
 ```

 This gives enough metadata to start creating a page that represents the library with the kind of context that is specific to our community.
-In a lot of ways it can be better than the front page of the GitHub repo because of this.
+In a lot of ways it can be better than the front page of the GitHub repo.

 ## How it comes together

-We use the quality metrics in search, this is used to order the results we get back.
+We use the quality metrics in search to order the results.
 There are quite a few different [sorting options](https://github.com/CocoaPods/search.cocoapods.org/blob/238b497872857e7b44ac715170888ef7f5ba046b/lib/search.rb#L345) now, so we may look into offering choices there.

 We've started exposing a good chunk of the information in a pod's profile pages, and via inline results but not all of it.
 There's [interesting](https://github.com/CocoaPods/cocoapods.org/issues/107) [issues](https://github.com/CocoaPods/cocoapods.org/issues/106) around how we can expose more.